erickrr-bd/Telk-Alert/README.md

 License: GPLv3

-Telk-Alert is an application developed in Python, which is responsible for sending alerts via Telegram, based on searches in ElasticSearch using query string.
+Telk-Alert is an application to alert about anomalies or patterns of interest in the data stored in ElasticSearch.

+Telk-Alert was born as an initiative to have a tool that could alert about possible security events that need to be monitored 24/7.

+If you have data in ElasticSearch in real time and need to be alerted when certain events occur, Telk-Alert is the tool for you.

 # Applications
 ## Telk-Alert